Learning Outcomes

 - PII protects clients and the public by providing compensation for civil liability claims, supporting public confidence in legal services.

-- PII requirements influence firm risk management, decision-making, and compliance.
+- PII requirements influence firm risk management, decision-making, governance and investment in controls.

 Key Terms and Concepts